Reliant Motors: Myths

 It is a common misconception that the main character Derek "Delboy" Trotter in the British television comedy series Only Fools and Horses owned a Reliant Robin.
 Many people painted their Reliant Robins and Rialtos yellow with the famous "Trotters’ Independent Trading Co" lettering, but the Trotters' van was actually a Supervan III.

 Many people are under the impression Reliant three-wheeler can be driven on a Compulsory Basic Training (CBT) licence, but they have engines larger than the CBT licence allows.
 To drive a Reliant, a full motorcycle or car licence is required and the driver must be over 21.

 Another widely held myth was that all Reliant three-wheelers have no reverse gear; before 1964, the reverse gear would be disabled, but all Reliant vehicles were equipped with one.

 Licensing

 Originally, to drive a three-wheeled vehicle on a motorcycle licence required passing a full motorcycle test and completing a restriction period.
 When the licence was issued it included a B1 class.
-This conferred the right to drive a vehicle with three or four wheels up to 550 kg, but the final B1 licences were issued in 2001.
+This conferred the right to drive a vehicle with three or four wheels up to 550 kg (10¾ cwt), but the final B1 licences were issued in 2001.
 In January 2013, the licensing changed again.
 Drivers with a full A-category motorcycle licence who are over 21 years of age may drive a three-wheeled vehicle of any weight.
 The age restriction of 21 applies to full car licence holders also in the UK.
 Driving any Reliant three-wheeled vehicle is not legal on a CBT licence or lower.